Kievan Rus' law: Criminal law

 Crime in written monuments of law was understood differently.
 In one case, it was considered as a violation of the rule of law: "exit" from the law is a socially dangerous act.
-In another case - as causing harm to the victim: "Shkoda" (damage to property), "falsehood", "hustle".
+In another case – as causing harm to the victim: "Shkoda" (damage to property), "falsehood", "hustle".
 As a violation of the law, the violation of both the law and the norms of customary law was considered.

 For intentional crimes, the perpetrator was fully responsible.
-Intentional murder, in contrast to the ancient Russian period (when the punishment was limited to vira (Weregild) and golovshchina), was punishable by death; “golovshchina” and other expenses associated with causing material damage were collected from the criminal’s property.
+Intentional murder, in contrast to the Kievan Rus' period (when the punishment was limited to vira (Weregild) and golovshchina), was punishable by death; “golovshchina” and other expenses associated with causing material damage were collected from the criminal's property.
 In case of negligent murder, the perpetrator was released from punishment, but was obliged to pay golovschin to the relatives of the murdered.
 The court had to take into account the age of the offender.
-Minors did not bear criminal punishment (according to the Statute of 1566 - under 14 years old, from 1588 - under 16 years old).
+Minors did not bear criminal punishment (according to the Statute of 1566 – under 14 years old, from 1588 – under 16 years old).
 In the 16th century, simple and complex complicity in a crime was already distinguished.
 In the first case, when all accomplices were co-perpetrators of the crime, they were all subjected to the same punishment.
 With complex complicity, criminals were divided into perpetrators, accomplices, instigators and could be punished in different ways.
 Punishment was also determined by the class affiliation of the offender and the victim.
 A criminal act committed by a gentry was punished more easily than the same crime of an ordinary person.
 So, if a gentry inflicted wounds on another gentry, he was punished according to the talion principle.
 If a gentry inflicted wounds on a common person, the punishment was limited to a fine.
 If a simple person wounded a gentry, then he was subjected to the death penalty.